grafana/opentelemetry-workshop/site/docs/lab1/setup.md

 1. Launch a new Terminal by going to **Terminal -> New Terminal**

-1. In the terminal, type the following to copy the first project into your persistent workspace:
+1. In the terminal, run the following command to copy the first project into your persistent workspace:

     ```
     cp -r /opt/rolldice persisted/